VI. Time, Notification, and Loan Periods

-Intercampus Loan is the process by which, upon request, specific library materials, or copies thereof, are made available by one Pace University library to the patrons of other Pace University libraries.
+Intercampus Loan is the process by which, upon request, specific library materials, or copies thereof, are made available by one Pace University library to the patrons of the other Pace University libraries.
 It is based upon the principle of reciprocity and standard procedures.
 All borrowers are expected to make every effort to exhaust the resources of their home libraries before requesting material from another Pace library.

 Intercampus Loans support the mission of the Pace Law Library by providing, for research and serious study, enhanced access to scholarly materials that are not available because they are outside the scope of the Law Library's collection.
 Intercampus Loan is a supplement to, not a substitute for, appropriate collection development.